 The arrangements for first aid provision will be sufficient to cope with all foreseeable minor incidents.

 Supplies of first aid materials will be held at various locations through the school.
 These locations will be determined by the Headteacher.
 They will be prominently marked and all staff will be advised of their position.
-The materials will be regularly checked by see Appendix A and replenished if necessary.
+The materials will be regularly checked by see Appendix A and replenished when necessary.

 Appropriate first aid provision will form part of the arrangements for all out of school activities.

-Minor Injuries (small cuts, grazes, bruises)
+Accidents/Injuries

+In some circumstances, an accident/incident is reportable to the Local Authority (refer to flowchart Appendix C)

-All minor accidents must be recorded using pen in the accident book kept in the first aid boxes in the Library area.
+All accidents must be recorded using pen in the accident book kept in the first aid boxes .
 The following information must be recorded:

 Full Name of person injured